 As part of the Bee Gees, Maurice Gibb enjoyed tremendous pop success while maintaining somewhat of a lower profile than his brothers and bandmates Barry and Robin.
 He was known for his sense of humor and his musical talents.

-Gibb started his life as a part of duo, being born roughly half an hour after his twin brother Robin in 1949.
+Gibb started his life as a part of duo, being born roughly half an hour after his twin brother Robin on December 22, 1949 on the Isle of Man, United Kingdom.
 In addition to the fraternal twins, the family also included older sister Lesley and older brother Barry.
 The youngest son, Andy, was born in 1958.

 Music was an important part of their family life.
 Their father Hugh worked as a bandleader and a drummer.
 Not long after Andy's birth, the Gibb family moved to Australia in 1958.
 There Gibb and his two older brothers first tasted musical success.
 They hosted a television show and released their first single, which featured their soon-to-be trademark vocal style.
 The three Gibb brothers, eventually known as the Bee Gees, sang most of their songs in three-part harmony with Maurice handling many of the higher parts.
 Maurice was also a skilled musician, playing bass guitar on some of their songs.

 To advance their career, the trio moved to England in the late 1960s to participate in the thriving rock scene there.
 They soon landed on the charts in 1967 with "New York Mining Disaster 1941," their take on psychedelic rock, which became an international hit.
 A few months later, their first album Bee Gees First (or sometimes referred to as Bee Bees 1st) made it into the top 10 in both Britain and the United States.
 The recording also featured the ballad "Massachusetts."